 - Tickle in the throat is frequently an allergic response.

-If the cough from the tickle becomes chronic and the tickle lingers, the condition is classified as a tickle in the throat.
+However, the cough from a tickly throat can become chronic and linger.
+A doctor will then classify this condition as a tickle in the throat.

 A tickle in the throat may be due to inflammation of the voice box, sinusitis, or a sore throat.